DataDog/integrations-extras/squadcast/README.md

 2. Open the **Services** page from the primary navigation bar on the left.

-3. Choose an existing Service, or create a new Service by clicking on Add Service.
+3. Choose an existing service, or create a new service by clicking on **Add Service**.

 4. Click on **Alert Sources** and select **Datadog** from the drop-down.